Redjack: Revenge of the Brethren: Development

 According to Jack Neely of Metro Pulse, developer CyberFlix had Redjack "on the drawing board for years" in various forms as it developed other games, such as Titanic: Adventure Out of Time.
 PC Gamer US reported in early 1995 that the game, then called RedJack's Revenge, was being created concurrently with Titanic and was "in the early stages" of development.
 Despite the other pirate-themed games of the period, a writer for the magazine noted that "Cyberflix feels the outlaw spirit and mysterious lives of these roguish individuals just hasn't been given the full attention they deserve."
 The game was set for release in the fall of 1995.
 Ultimately, it did not launch until September 22, 1998.

 In February 1996, the magazine reported that Red Jack's Revenge had been pushed back to a late-1996 launch alongside Titanic, and was set to be a musical.
 This version of the game had a lighthearted tone, with songs written by CyberFlix composer Scott Scheinbaum, among others.
 CyberFlix ultimately reworked the project after its musical version was "laughed out of a focus group", according to artist Jay Nevins.
 As a result, the team opted instead for a more serious theme, a redesign that delayed Redjack past its earlier ship date.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Next Generation wrote, "While not as accessible as Titanic, Redjack may just transform steadfast adventure gamers over to the action genre."
 Macworld's Michael Gowan wrote that Redjack "features a good story line, slightly rough language, and arcadelike swordplay that's a bit too hard to master."
 He summarized it as an "enjoyable pirate adventure".

 Jack Neely of Metro Pulse wrote in October 1999, "RedJack didn't sell nearly as well as hoped; its total sales may have been as little as 10,000 nationwide, hardly 1 percent of Titanic's success."

-The Electric Playground nominated Redjack for their 1998 "Best Adventure Game" award, which ultimately went to Grim Fandango.
+The Electric Playground nominated the game for their 1998 "Best Adventure Game" award, which ultimately went to Grim Fandango.
 Shoeless Lyle earned a runner-up position for the publication's "Best New Game Character" prize as well, but lost to Aya Brea of Parasite Eve.